Skip to Content

 Is this normal?

 Just like Sandra, the first thing that comes to your mind is a medical problem or pregnancy.
-While it’s possible a dark brown discharge after period may be due to a medical issue; For most women, it’s nothing serious.
+While it’s possible a dark brown discharge after period may be due to a medical issue; for most women, it’s nothing serious.

 Your uterus is made up muscles, which during your menstrual period, contract to release blood from your womb.